PhilippeR26/starknet.js-workshop-typescript/README.md

 Even if these codes are very small, it's a good guideline to always write them in Typescript.

 Starknet mainnet and testnet are slow.
-To speed up the execution, we use Starknet-devnet-rs, that creates a local Starknet network.
+To speed up the execution, we use Starknet-devnet, that creates a local Starknet network.

 ## 🛠️ Installation 🛠️